 5 Helpful Tips to Inspire Leadership in Your Organisation

-Organisations are undergoing constant and rapid change in how they must do business in our challenging times, which necessitates strong and agile leadership perhaps like never before.
+Organizations are undergoing constant and rapid change in how they must do business in our challenging times, necessitating strong and agile leadership, perhaps like never before.
 If leadership were such an easy skill to train, we’d all be able to generate positive and meaningful change in the workplace without the need for leadership in the first place!
-But in our imperfect and flawed world, however, this isn’t the case at all.
+But in our imperfect and flawed world.

-How can you inspire leadership in your organisation?
+How can you inspire leadership in your organization?
 Below are five helpful tips:

 Keep Your Eyes on the Prize

-The only things that are certain are death and taxes – for everything else, nothing can truly be certain.
+The only sure things are death and taxes – for everything else, nothing can indeed be sure.
 Nobody could have likely predicted the economic fallout from the tumultuous start of 2020, nor can anyone say with certainty when (or even if) the ‘old normal’ will come back.

-Whether it’s a global health crisis, massive economic downturn, or the knock-off effects that these have on employees and their families, it’s crucial to face reality and to focus on the future, where you envision the organisation realistically in the coming weeks, months, and years.
+Whether it’s a global health crisis, massive economic downturn, or the knock-off effects these have on employees and their families, it’s crucial to face reality and focus on the future, where you envision the organization realistically in the coming weeks, months, and years.

 Every Challenge is an Opportunity

-A true leader must practise reflective listening and truly be committed to welcoming points of view that may not be mainstream or popular within the organisation.
+A true leader must practice reflective listening and truly be committed to welcoming points of view that may not be mainstream or popular within the organization.
 Naturally, to keep matters civil and constructive, this means entertaining pertinent discussion points over trivial ones, but keeping an open mind empowers others to share their concerns freely.

 Build Solid Relationships

 Every good leader must understand the importance of our interconnected nature as human beings.
-Social isolation is undeniably hard on all of us, even those who are more naturally introverted.
+Social isolation is undeniably hard on us, even those who are more naturally introverted.
 Feeling that we are socially accepted is one of the foundational levels of Maslow’s hierarchy of needs.
-We need to belong, and organisations certainly must foster an environment of positive relationships.
+We need to belong, and organizations certainly must foster an environment of positive relationships.